hocestnonsatis/binance-futures-bot/README.md

 pip install -r requirements.txt

 # 4. Configure environment
-cp .env.example .env
+cp env.example .env
 # Edit .env with your Binance API keys

 # 5. Run the bot
 python main.py

-# On first run, bot will offer to auto-train ML model
-# Just press [Y] and wait 30-60 seconds!
 ```

-**That's it!** 🎉 Your bot is ready to trade with ML enhancement.
+**That's it!** 🎉 On first run, the bot will automatically:
+- Check for cached historical data
+- Download data from Binance if needed
+- Train an ML model (30-120 seconds)
+- Start trading with full Hybrid AI

 ---